cloudmesh/classes/docs/source/hw5.rst

 * Two handlers
    - one for starting mongodb
-   - one for reloading mongodb
+   - one for restarting mongodb

 * Locate a service file where:
    - destination is ``/lib/systemd/system/mongodb.service``